 There has been an outpouring of grief over Ray’s death, with everyone from the likes of Google to every other valley giant tweeting about the sad demise.

 Thank you, Ray Tomlinson, for inventing email and putting the @ sign on the map. #RIP

 — Gmail (@gmail) March 6, 2016

 Tomilson, who hails originally from Amsterdam, New York, went to MIT for schooling in the 1960s.
 It was during these days in the research and development company Bolt Beranek and Newman – now Raytheon BBN Technologies – when he devised email.

 According to his Internet Hall Of Fame biography, he developed ARPANET’s first application in 1971 for network email by combining the SNDMSG and CPYNET programs, allowing messages to be sent to users on other computers.
 He chose the @ sign to separate local from global emails in the mailing address.
-Person to person network email was born and [email protected] became the standard for email addresses, as it remains today.
+Person to person network email was born and user@host became the standard for email addresses, as it remains today.

 The biography further goes on to mention how Tomilson’s discovery “fundamentally changing the way people communicate, including the way businesses, from huge corporations to tiny mom-and-pop shops, operate and the way millions of people shop, bank, and keep in touch with friends and family, whether they are across town or across oceans.”